tilo1111/TF-IDF-and-word-mining/README.md

+The program reads the books in \Books directory, counts distinct words in every book and counts TF-IDF for each word in each book.

 Texts are in folder books and should not be moved to other directory.
 Nevertheless feel free to change the content of the folder with your books.

 File stopwords_en.txt is crucial.
 DO NOT remove it.